finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.create_chart_of_accounts(scope, chart_of_accounts_request, opts=opts)

-        # [EXPERIMENTAL] CreateChartOfAccounts: Create a Chart of Accounts
+        # [EARLY ACCESS] CreateChartOfAccounts: Create a Chart of Accounts
         api_response = api_instance.create_chart_of_accounts(scope, chart_of_accounts_request)
         pprint(api_response)